saitharun24/Laptop_Price_Prediction/README.md

-# A Machine Learning Project on Predicting the price of the laptop given its features
+# A Machine Learning Project for Predicting the price of the laptop given its features

 ## Data Cleaning, Preprocessing and Basic Data Analysis